 - a.
-Should the Dean disagree with the Hearing Committee's findings or recommendation, the Dean shall meet with the Committee to discuss such differences, and may request reconsideration by the Committee before a final decision. - b.
-The Dean shall report in writing his or her decision of action as a result of the recommendation within ten academic days after the Dean receives the report and recommendation of the Hearing Committee.
-The Dean's decision shall be reported to the Chairman of the Hearing Committee, the grievant, and each party against whom the grievance is lodged, as well as to the Faculty Councils. - c.
-Disposition of a grievance informally or by the Dean's formal determination shall not constitute a precedent for other related grievances unless specifically agreed to in writing by the Dean. - 9.
+Should the Dean disagree with the Hearing Commit-tee's findings or recommenda-tion, the Dean shall meet with the Committee to discuss such differences, and may request reconsidera-tion by the Commit-tee before a final decision. - b.
+The Dean shall report in writing their decision of action as a result of the recom-mendation within ten business days after the Dean receives the report and recommendation of the Hearing Committee.
+The Dean may accept, modify, or reject the recommendation of the Hearing Committee.
+The Dean's decision shall be reported to the Chair of the Hearing Committee, the grievant, and each party against whom the grievance is lodged, as well as to the Faculty Councils. c.Disposition of a grievance informally or by the Dean's formal determination shall not constitute a precedent for other related grievances unless specifically agreed to in writing by the Dean. - 9.
 Appeal of Dean's Decision.
-Should either party wish to appeal the decision of the Dean, he or she must submit to the President of the University, within ten academic days of the date of notification of the Dean's decision, a written appeal.
+Should either party wish to appeal the decision of the Dean, he or she must submit to the President of the University, within ten business days of the date of notification of the Dean's decision, a written appeal.
 The President's decision will be final.

-10. Miscellaneous provisions.
+10. Miscellaneous Provisions.

-a.
-All of the time-limits contained in this Procedure may be extended by mutual agreement of the parties or by the Dean upon the written request of any party.

-b.
-A grievant may withdraw a request for hearing at any time by filing a written statement of withdrawal with the Dean, who shall arrange for delivery of a copy of the statement of withdrawal to each party involved in the proceeding within five academic days after the date when the statement is filed.
+- a.
+All of the time-limits contained in this Proce-dure may be extended by mutual agree-ment of the parties or by the Dean upon the written request of any party. - b.
+A grievant may withdraw a request for hearing at any time by filing a written statement of withdrawal with the Dean, who shall arrange for delivery of a copy of the statement of withdrawal to each party involved in the proceeding within five business days- after the date when the state-ment is filed.

-FACULTY MISCONDUCT POLICY1
+FACULTY MISCONDUCT POLICY